natir/blog/_posts/2018-10-06-binary-mapping-format.md

 This is the question they initiate this blog post.

-Her I just want to present a little investigation, about how we can compress Pairwise Alignment, I call this format jPAF and it's just a POC don't use it please !!
+Here, I just want to present a little investigation, about how we can compress Pairwise Alignment.
+I call this format jPAF and it's just a POC, so don't use it please!!

-jPAF is a json file that contains the same information as a paf file but it is reoganized to save space", so it isn't really a binary, but I just wanted to test some ideas...
+jPAF is a json file that contains the same information as a PAF file, but it is reorganized to save space, so it isn't really a binary, but I just wanted to test some ideas...
 So it's cool.

-We have 3 main object in this json:
+We have 3 main objects in this json:
 - header\_index: a dict they associate an index to a header name
-- reads\_index: associate a read name and her length to an index
+- reads\_index: associate a read name and its length to an index
-- matchs: a list of match, a match header\_index
+- matches: a list of matches, a match header\_index

-A little example are probably better:
+A little example is probably better:

 ```
 {